derincyr/Augmenting_Security_and_Privacy_in_the_Virtual_Realm-Methodology/full_list_of_papers.md

 - To find papers that propose authentication mechanisms to XR devices, we recommend readers to check the following SoK paper:
   S. Stephenson et al., "SoK: Authentication in Augmented and Virtual Reality," in Proc.
 IEEE Symp. on Sec. and Privacy, 2022

-- A survey paper that discusses security and privacy issues on VR: A.Giaretta.Securityandprivacyinvirtualreality–aliteraturesurvey. arXiv preprint arXiv:2205.00208, 2022.

 - A survey paper on AR devices in healthcare: J.Ara,F.B.Karim,M.S.A.Alsubaie,Y.A.Bhuiyan,M.I.Bhuiyan, S. B. Bhyan, and H. Bhuiyan.
 Comprehensive analysis of augmented reality technology in modern healthcare system.
 IJASCA, 12(6), 2021.